 ADIOS!
 The long goodbye is over.
 We're officially and completely out of our old building as of 9 this morning and into the new.
 Find us at Green Valley Village, Suite 24, near the laundry mat.
 (We'll have to find a new place for our Christmas Day party — this new office won't cut it!)

-One programming note: Our phones aren't up and running yet.
+Our phones aren't up and running yet.
 If you have business with the paper you have two options the next couple of days:

 •Email publisher Dru Sanchez at: dsanchez@gvnews.com